 River Pointe of Moorhead is in the beautiful Minnesota, near the border of North Dakota.
 It has a beautiful court yard, and rooms custom designed to look and feel like a real home.
 They offer individualized plans for each resident, so no one pays for extra care and services that are not needed. ...

-Cost of living can be a major influence when determining which community works for you or your loved one.
-The median home value in West Fargo is around $218,479 and the median price for rent is about $1,359 per month a month.
-The rent burden for West Fargo is around 17.4% of the average monthly income.
+The total cost of living can be a major factor when determining which destination is the best fit for you or your loved one’s needs.
+The median home value in West Fargo is about $218,479 and the median rent is about $1,359 per month a month.
+The rent burden for West Fargo is about 17.4% of the average person’s monthly income.

-In West Fargo, 79.0% participate in the labor force, 9.1% have some form of disability, 6.0% do not have health insurance, and 3.7% consider themselves widows.
-The current population of West Fargo consists of 35,708 people.
+Based on gender, 50.2% are male and 49.8% are female.
+The median age of West Fargo is 34 years old.
+Out of the total population of West Fargo, 3.7% are widows, 9.1% have some form of disability, 6.0% do not have health insurance, and 6.9% live in poverty.
+Currently, the population of West Fargo consists of 35,708 people.
 West Fargo has a population density of 862 people per square mile.
 Of the population of West Fargo 12.1% have a graduate degree, 39.6% have a college degree, and 18.5% have a high-school diploma.
-Racially, the population of West Fargo is 0.0% Pacific Islander or Native Hawaiian, 2.0% Asian, 1.1% Native American, 1.7% Hispanic, 2.1% black, 0.7% other or not specified, 91.7% white, and 2.3% mixed race.
-Out of the total city population, 50.2% are male and 49.8% are female.
-The median age of West Fargo is 34 years old.
-In West Fargo, 7.0% of the population are veterans of the United States military.
+In West Fargo, 7.0% of the citizens are veterans of the United States armed forces.
+Demographically, West Fargo is 91.7% white, 2.3% mixed race, 1.7% Hispanic, 0.0% Pacific Islander or Native Hawaiian, 2.1% black, 2.0% Asian, 0.7% other or not specified, and 1.1% Native American.

+In terms of diversity, North Dakota ranks 38th in the nation.
+The median age in the state is 35, and 28% of the population is over the age of 55.
 Thirty-three percent of North Dakota residents regularly attend a religious service from one of the state’s 1,498 different congregations.
 The top three Christian denominations in the state are Evangelical Protestant-22%, Mainline Protestant-28%, and Historically Black Protestant-1%.
 The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%.
 In North Dakota there are 45 masonic lodges.
-In the last presidential election 27% of North Dakota residents voted Democrat and 63% voted Republican.
-The state of North Dakota ranks 38th in the country for diversity.
-The median age in the state is 35, and 28% of the population is over the age of 55.
+In the most recent presidential election, 63% of North Dakota residents voted Republican and 27% voted Democrat.

 The state of North Dakota has a diverse array of plant and animal life.
-Local plant life can consist of Balsam Popular, Cranberry, Raspberry, and Paper Birch.
-While venturing throughout the state, you might see animals such as the Mountain Lions, the The American Marten, the Gray Wolves, or the Coyotes.
-The state animal of North Dakota is the Sturnella Neglecta, A Meadowlark.
+Local plant life can consist of green ash, cranberry, balsam popular, and juneberry.
+While venturing throughout the state, you might see animals such as the river otters, the swift foxes, the mountain lions, or the eastern spotted skunk.
+The state animal of North Dakota is the sturnella neglecta, a meadowlark.